BaptisteRoseau/BestPractices/topics/code.md

 So, avoid them.

+Valid uses of comments are explanations of _why_ some code is written the way it is, never _what_ it does.
+For example, explaining _why_ an unorthodox code architecture was chosen, and _why_ it should not be modified (security, performance..).

 ### CODW006 - Remove Commented Code

 Commented code should be removed.

-If it is very important to keep it, add a commentary with the commit hash that removes the "functionality" provided but the commented code, or actually implement the functionality.
+If it is very important to keep it, add a commentary with the commit hash that removes the "functionality" provided by the commented code, or actually implement the functionality.

 ### CODW007 - Don't Optimize At First